-What is the June Birthstone?
+What is June’s Birthstone?

-Cultured Pearls have a human intervention by introducing a foreign body or ‘nucleus’ into an oyster or mussel, which it then covers in a ‘nacre’ or better known as a mother of pearl.
+Natural pearls grow naturally inside oysters or mussels.
+Cultured Pearls have a human intervention by introducing a foreign body or ‘nucleus’ into an oyster or mussel, which it then covers in a ‘nacre’, better known as a mother of pearl.

 Cultured pearls come in four forms.

-Tahitian pearls come in silver, grey and black colours with a tinge of pink, green and blue and are found exclusively in salt water lagoons of French Polynesia.
+Tahitian pearls come in silver, grey and black colours with a tinge of pink, green and blue and are found exclusively in saltwater lagoons of French Polynesia.

 Freshwater pearls are the most affordable pearls and most common.
 They were first found in Chinese freshwater mussels 800 years ago with colours ranging from pink, lavender, white and apricot.

-A rare and gorgeous gemstone first found in the Tokovaya River in Russia’s Ural Mountains in 1830.
+A rare and gorgeous gemstone was first found in the Tokovaya River in Russia’s Ural Mountains in 1830.

 The name Alexandrite came from Tsar Alexander on the day he came of age and was found solely in Russia until 1987, when it was discovered in Hematite, Brazil.